 In 2016 Un Rodo Cora released their fourth album.
 Love Thy Neighbor is a departure from previous trips.
 Where the earlier albums were inspired by geographical locations, with titles like “New York-Barentsburg” and “Beijing-Bangalore”, the focus here is rather on a journey with religious and political overtones.

 As always we are introduced to new travelling companions, such as Patric Westoo (Latvian Radio) and Janne Perning (Ace of Base, Secret Service).
 The album was recorded in Stockholm and Bengaluru, and mastered in Los Angeles by Reuben Cohen.

-Late 2019 the band finished recording their fifth album.
-The title will be “Titles And Frames”.
-The theme this time will be of Friendship, Love and Loss.
-Release date is Dec 1st 2020.
+In December 2020 the band released their fifth album: “Titles and Frames”.
+Here they take on the really big questions in life: Friendship, Love and Loss.
+And a bit of Death.
 The new names in the line-up included Göran Westling (Pud Alone & The Congregation) and Mats Grönmark (Broken Filters, Eve and The Last Waltz),

 Twenty five years after that first one-off weekend, the band seems to have no plans on quitting.
 And the loose fit structure is as solid as ever.